electricjones/long-haul/_posts/2018-09-06-gamification-literature-review.md

 title:  Review of Literature for Gamification
 date:   2018-09-05 16:16:01 -0600
 tags: [research, research journal]
-excerpt:
+excerpt: I describe my process for building a bibliography, related works, and literature review.
+toc: true
 ---

-> I describe my process for building a bibliography, related works, and literature review.

 In [My Literature Review Process](./2018-08-29-lit-review-process.md), I walked through an example of creating a literature review for a number of shared research papers.
 This is the final result.
 This review was cut up and used in at least three papers submitted to conferences and journals.